radius-project/docs/docs/content/concepts/multi-cloud-concept/index.md

 categories: "Concept"
 ---

-## Using multiple cloud providers
+## Organizations are increasingly multi-cloud

-Radius is designed to meet customers where they are, integrating with existing best practices while providing new benefits through features like the Radius Application Graph and Radius Environments and Recipes.
-A majority of enterprises surveyed suggested that they were either using multiple cloud providers or were going to use multiple cloud providers.
+Radius is designed to meet developers, and the platform engineers that support them, where they are, integrating with existing best practices while providing new benefits through features like the Radius Application Graph and Radius Environments and Recipes.
+We talked to a lot of organizations about their cloud usage, and learned that they were either using multiple cloud providers or were going to use multiple cloud providers.
 In short, multi-cloud is a trend that is accelerating in popularity.

 What does multi-cloud really mean?
-In talking with a variety of enterprises and cloud native software vendors we found three types of multi-cloud use:
+Throughout the design phase of Radius, we've have many conversations with large enterprises about their usage of the cloud, and in particular about their usage of multiple clouds.
+We were curious about why enterprises use multiple clouds and what problems they need help solving.
+In talking with these enterprises and with cloud native software vendors we found three types of multi-cloud use:

 1. Multi-cloud enterprise: these enterprises deployed some applications to one cloud provider and other applications to another cloud provider.
 1. Cloud-agnostic applications: these enterprises deploy the same application to different cloud providers.